frankiefab100/Git-Testing/my_file/downloads/CONTRIBUTING.md

 Gracefully accepting constructive criticism
 Focusing on what is best for the community
-Showing empathy towards other community members Examples of unacceptable behavior by participants include:
+Showing empathy towards other community members Examples of unacceptable behavior include:

 The use of sexualized language or imagery and unwelcome sexual attention or advances Trolling, insulting/derogatory comments, and personal or political attacks